-- Provide recreational opportunities and improvements in urban areas that will serve the recreational needs of underserved populations. - Redevelop, reclaim and remediate appropriate brownfield sites to expand recreational opportunities. - Connect people to open space and places of interest through the creation of Greenways, trails, and other multi-modal facilities.
+- Provide recreational and opportunities improvements in urban areas that will serve the recreational needs of underserved populations. - Redevelop, reclaim and remediate appropriate brownfield sites to expand recreational opportunities. - Connect people to open space and places

 - Support public mass transit opportunities that will connect people to open space and parkland within urban areas as well as to the rural and suburban areas. - Improve existing properties to be accessible to everyone with quality parking and signage, and provide information through a variety of electronic and other media. - Support the goals and objectives of County and local bike plans and cooperate with local government to provide access to open space, community services and businesses through greenways, bike paths on road and off road, and through the implementation of complete streets efforts.